 While it’s not the strongest smoking flavor, it has more than enough potency to provide distinct profiles that you’ll want to try out.
 As mentioned before, oak works great with other woods if you want a more diverse taste range.
 Different woods have different flavor, but Oak really is just the base flavor.

-Hickory is one of the best wood chips for brisket options, offering an amazing profile that’s unmistakable with any other smoking wood option.
+Hickory is one of the best woods for brisket options, offering an amazing profile that’s unmistakable with any other smoking wood option.
 While it’s not as strong as some of the alternatives you could use, the savory profile of hickory and a hint of nutty flavor will take your smoking to the next level, especially in a dish like a brisket, where it can really shine through.

 There’s a reason why hickory is probably the most popular wood to use for brisket; many people will swear it's simply the best wood for brisket you can get.